 To manage benzodiazepine withdrawal, get help from medically supervised detox programs.
 Withdrawal symptoms typically begin within one or two days of the final dose, and if they are serious enough, detox specialists may use diazepam, which is a longer-acting benzodiazepine, to slowly taper your body’s physical dependence on Xanax.
 You will spend up to a week stabilizing on a dose of diazepam, and then tapering will begin.
 If your symptoms are not too serious, then over-the-counter medicines can be used to manage physical discomfort, but medical supervision will still help you manage anything that comes up.

-After detox, rehabilitation helps you understand and change your behaviors around drugs of abuse like Xanax.
-Treatment professionals will also help you create an aftercare plan, so you can stay away from intoxicating substances and avoid relapse.
-Call to 844-326-4514 now to speak with one of our addiction specialists
+After detox, rehabilitation helps you to understand and change your behaviors around drugs of abuse like Xanax.
+Treatment professionals will also help you create an aftercare plan so that you can stay away from intoxicating substances and avoid relapse.